herreio/liberopy/README.md

 ### API Packages

 > These webservices are provided to be used by third parties to design and write their own applications based on the Libero platform.
-(SOAP Protocol)
+(SOAP Protocol, Rev. 39)

 ## Classes and Methods